Fecal Incontinence Pads

 Choosing the Correct Fecal Incontinence Product

 Accidental Bowel Leakage can range from light to severe.
-If you ask yourself, "What should I wear for bowel incontinence?" depending on your specific needs, you will need to consider incontinence pads for fecal incontinence or other bowel leakage product options.
+If you ask yourself, "What should I wear for bowel incontinence?" depending on your specific needs, you will need to consider incontinence pads for fecal incontinence or other bowel leakage product options for your leaky bowel.

 Severe Fecal Incontinence

-If you suffer from extreme fecal incontinence, you might want to consider overnight disposable underwear such as the Tranquility Select Overnight Disposable Underwear.
+If you suffer from extreme fecal incontinence or a more aggressive leaky bowel, you might want to consider overnight disposable underwear such as the Tranquility Select Overnight Disposable Underwear.
 This incontinence product is made of superabsorbent polymers that help protect against skin breakdown while keeping you dry and protected.
 Another option could be the Prevail Air Overnight Heavy Absorbency Brief.
-This incontinence brief features side panels for a leak-free stretchable fit and is made of 100% breathable material to quickly evaporate heat and humidity.
+This incontinence brief features side panels for a leak-free, stretchable fit and is made of 100% breathable material to evaporate heat and humidity quickly.
 Take a look at all of the other options for heavy fecal incontinence here.

 Moderate Fecal Incontinence